-Quest recommends this process to provision Active Directory (after the directory export has populated Migrator for Notes to Exchange's SQL server database, in step 8 above):
+Quest recommends this process to provision Active Directory (after the directory export has populated the MNE SQL server database, in step 8):

 Synchronize the Notes/Domino directory with AD.
 Use the CMN Directory Connector (or some other method) to perform a bidirectional update between the two directories.
 Other tools and methods are also possible, but CMN was designed to complement the Migrator for Notes to Exchange tools.
 This synchronization reads user data from the Notes source to create corresponding mail-enabled contacts in AD, and vice-versa, to update both directories with routing objects corresponding to the users in the other system (to establish complete directories).